LtvnSergey/SQL-Fresh-Segments/analysis/3_segment_analysis.md

 ---

-### 1. Create table for segment analysis using filtered dataset by removing the interests with less than 6 months worth of data.
+### 1. Creating table for segment analysis using filtered dataset by removing the interests with less than 6 months worth of data.

 - Create `segment_analysis` table